BeckmannundPartnerCONSULT/DocumentationTree/other_versions/reflexiveDocTree/readme_reflexiveDocTree.txt

 This script contains a graphical user interface with a text field for copy and paste out of internet sites like duckduckgo.com.
 The found webpage adresses are sorted in a tree driven by a text in the tree as child node of Suche.

 The resulting sorts can be manually reorganised to be efficient in finding webpages.

+8 reflexive_documentation_tree_with_html.lua

+This script converts in a tree driven manner a tree into a html site.
+It is an example for tree driven format.
+Both, the tree and the html are shown in a graphical user interface.